MairahNisar1234/practice-repo/README.md

 # practice-repo
-this is a repository i created for practice,
+this is a repository i created for practice.